gina-alaska/ice_radar_velocity_netcdf_tools/README.md

 Goal: Convert the matlab formatted radar data and convert to a NetCDF for long term archiving and use by modelers.

+_Developer caveaot note: Scripts written in matlab because it seemed simplest way to read matlab files.
+For others more familiar with matlab programming and dataformats there are likely easier ways to do this conversion._

 There are three types of data to be converted into respective NetCDF:
 * average data set - u and v velocity vector
   * data time comes from matlab filename